asarauz/Projects/README.md

 # Projects
 **Anthony Sarauz Aguilar Projects**

-Click on hyperlinks below to view some projects/course work/club work I have done over my univerisy studies.
+Click on hyperlinks below to view some projects/course work/club work I have done over my univerisy studies of which I am the most proud of.
 Solidworks assemblies and files are included

 **PROJECTS:**